 - Holiday napkins (Molbak’s gift Shop)

-- Hot Chocolate by Michael Turback (Powell’s Books or Amazon)
+- Hot Chocolate by Michael Turback (Powell’s Books)

 - Set of four, 8-ounce Oneida Christmas mugs (Target!)
 Or see these: